dogtim/AfraidCamera/README.md

 - Only support English and Traditional Chinese.

 ## Toolbar
-- The Alfred Application seems not use the Toolbar layout, might customize by themself
+- The Alfred Application seems not to use the Toolbar layout, might customize by themself

 # Milestone